My Ongoing Obsession with Wallpaper: Best Choices

 soft and elegant transitional living roomPhoto by Glenna Stone Interior Design

 A craftsman style home looks great with dark wallpaper.
-This living room looks so cozy with its dark trim and leather sectional.
+This living room looks so cozy with its dark trim, leather sectional and copper ceiling.
+The pattern on the walls is strong enough to hold its own against the architectural details.

 moody living room in craftsman homePhoto by Vicki Simon Interior Design

 You’ve probably seen wallpaper murals.
-It’s much less expensive than having an artist paint a mural in a room.
-I love this pastoral pattern.
-It has a Colonial vibe.
+It’s much less expensive than having an artist paint a mural in a room and is quicker to apply.
+I love this soft pastoral pattern that creates a unique view from every vantage point.

 wallpaper mural in dining roomPhoto by Sroka Design, Inc.

-Here’s another pretty dining room that wears a pattern above the painted wainscoting.
-This is what I plan to do in the room that used to be my dining room (it started out as a living room, and I decided to go back to that).
-It’ll probably be the first room I paper – after the holidays.
+Here’s another pretty dining room that wears a softly colored pattern above the painted wainscoting.
+This is what I did in my dining room a while back and I haven’t regretted it since.

 Traditional dining room with wainscoting and hardwood floorsPhoto by kelly mcguill home